joesimmonsIT/ticket-lifecycle/README.md

 Email Address: Select the desired email address, for this tutorial we will be using "Karen.Palmer@easyit.com". <br /> <br />
 Full Name: Select the desired full name, for this tutorial we will be using "Karen Palmer". <br /> <br />
 Help Topic: Select the desired Help Topic, for this tutorial we will be using "Business Critical". <br /> <br />
+Issue Summary: Select the desired issue summary, for this tutorial we will be using "Network Down - Immediate Response Required". <br /> <br />
 </p>
 <br />